1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 ---

 ### 2.1.1 Addressing within the BSB
 Because of the bus structure, each participant gets a specific address.
-The following addresses are already defined (the address of the BSB-LPB-LAN adapter is preset to address 66 in `BSB_lan_config.h`):
+The following addresses are already defined:

 | bus address | device address | device (name in the serial monitor) |
 |:-----------:|:--------------:|:------------------------:|